Latonia Race Track: Closure

 Financial difficulties during the Great Depression forced Latonia Race Track to close its doors with its last race card held on July 29, 1939.
-The facility was sold to Standard Oil of Ohio and dismantled during World War II.
+The facility was sold to the Latonia Refining Corporation and dismantled during World War II.
 Today the property is the site of the Latonia Shopping Center and WCVG-AM radio.

 In 1959, a new operation called the Latonia Race Course opened in Florence, Kentucky about 10 miles west of the original Latonia site.
 In 1986 that facility changed its name to Turfway Park.